leonardopaiva/angular-universal-basicdemo/README.md

 - angular universal doc: `https://github.com/angular/angular-cli/wiki/stories-universal-rendering`

 # Deploy to firebase guide

-This article can help deploying the app(It was NOT written by me), but at this moment I still have not been able to make it work
+This article can help deploying to firebase(It was NOT written by me), you will only need to becareful with the functions/index.js file, use it from this repository, not the one from the article:
 `https://hackernoon.com/deploying-angular-universal-v6-with-firebase-c86381ddd445`

-At this moment i am getting the following error on firebase functions console:
+firebase deploying, you need to follow the tutorial first, these are just a few tutorial commands to help you remember...
+`npm --prefix functions install`                - install the node_modules from firebase functions `cp -a functions/dist/browser/. public/`        - copy the dist/browser to public `mv public/index.html public/index2.html`       - rename index to index2
+`firebase deploy`                               - will deploy

+`cp -a functions/dist/browser/. public/ && mv public/index.html public/index2.html && firebase deploy`

+# OBS

+If you get this error:

+`More than one module matches.
+Use skip-import option to skip importing the component into the closest module.`

+thats because you have more than one main modules on your app, app.module and app.server.module, so you need to use `ng g c home app.module` to generate a component/etc.

+# Commons Erros

+## This one happens because you need to fix your functions/index.js, you can try using this rep functions/index.js :

 Error: StaticInjectorError(AppServerModule)[NgModuleFactoryLoader -> InjectionToken MODULE_MAP]:
   StaticInjectorError(Platform: core)[NgModuleFactoryLoader -> InjectionToken MODULE_MAP]: